msimecek/Speech-Training-Pipeline/README.md

 ### 2. Running the process

-The process itself is a PowerShell script and runs on Windows, Mac and Linux (thanks to PowerShell Core).
+The process itself is a PowerShell script and runs on Windows, Mac or Linux (thanks to PowerShell Core).

 It is configured with environmental variables.